ThatNotEasy/XAMPP-GUI/README.md

 * Python 3 or later
 * Tkinter library
 * Pillow library
-* XAMPP installed on your system
+* XAMPP & Nginx installed on your system
+*

 ## Installation